Helediron/dualuniverse/MyDU-ServerCustomization/README.md

 **This is a test.
 There is no guarantee that this works.**

+## Script: up.sh

+Improved **scripts/up.sh** script.
+It waits and checks each container they really have started by trying to connect a port in each container.
+Starting order is also slightly changed to minimize container panics.

 ## Script: FixBlueprints.ps1

 Updates blueprint files and changes CreatorId to 2 (Aphelia) and all playerId's to 0.